attdevsupport/API-Platform/MMS/PHP/app2/README.txt

-  AT&T API Samples - Device Capabilities
+  AT&T API Samples - MMS
  ----------------------------------------

 This file describes how to set up, configure and run the php versions of the AT&T HTML5 Program sample applications.